2. Spatial interactions on a grid

 Exercise 1.
 Let us run a (weak) Prisoner’s Dilemma game with payoffs DD-payoff = CD-payoff = 0, CC-payoff = 1 and DC-payoff = 1.7.
 Set the initial-%-of-cooperators to 90.
 Run the model and observe the evolution of the system as you gradually increase the value of DC-payoff from 1.7 to 2.
 If at any point all the players adopt the same strategy, press the button again to start a new simulation.
 Compare your observations with those in fig. 1 of Nowak and May (1992).
 Note: To use the same dimensions as Nowak and May (1992), you can change the location of the NetLogo world’s origin to the bottom left corner, and set both the max-pxcor and the max-pycor to 199.
 You may also want to change the patch size to 2.

 Exercise 3.
 Replicate the experiment shown in figure 3 of Nowak and May (1992).
+Note that you will have to make the NetLogo world be a 99 × 99 square lattice.

 With a small probability ε, each player errs and chooses evenly between strategies C and D; with probability 1-ε, the player follows the Nowak and May update rule.